isopropylcyanide/Production-Log-Management/README.md

 - - - -

 #### Motivation: ####
-    To automate the monotonous task of monitoring the logs from a production/test server.
+    *To automate the monotonous task of monitoring the logs from a production/test server.*
-    SSHing into the remote server eats up valuable time and resources Basic commands such as df, top, etc can be easily appended to the script.
+    *SSHing into the remote server eats up valuable time and resources* *Basic commands such as df, top, etc can be easily appended to the script.*
-    Filtering of logs using sed, awk and grep to only get the required information.
+    *Filtering of logs using sed, awk and grep to only get the required information.*
+    *Force Redownloading the logs when necessary*

 This project consistd of two scripts each of which takes in appropriate arguments as denoted by its usage pattern.